 This example points to the dialectical engagement of despair and hope—where there is hope there is always the possibility of despair, and only where there is the possibility of despair can we respond with hope.
 Despair, says Marcel, is equivalent to saying that there is nothing in the whole of reality to which I can extend credit, nothing worthwhile.
 “Despair is possible in any form, at any moment and to any degree, and this betrayal may seem to be counseled, if not forced upon us, by the very structure of the world we live in” (Marcel 1995, p.
 26).
 Hope is the affirmation that is the response to this denial.
 Where despair denies that anything in reality is worthy of credit, hope affirms that reality will ultimately prove worthy of an infinite credit, the complete engagement and disposal of myself.

-Marcel was a very prolific writer, given that his work includes philosophy, drama, criticism, and musical compositions.
+Marcel was a very prolific writer, whose work ranges over philosophy, drama, criticism, and musical compositions.
 The following bibliography merely scratches the surface of his extensive oeuvre.
-More complete bibliographies, which were consulted in collecting this selected bibliography, can be found in: (1) Lapointe, Francois H. and Claire, eds.
-Gabriel Marcel and His Critics: An International Bibliography (1928–1976).
-New York and London: Garland Publishing, 1977; (2) Schilpp, Paul Arthur and Lewis Edwin Hahn, eds.
-The Philosophy of Gabriel Marcel.
-The Library of Living Philosophers, vol. 17.
-La Salle, IL: Open Court, 1984; and (3) a fine bibliographic resource can be found at the website of the Gabriel Marcel Society (hyperlink below).
+More complete bibliographies can be found in: (1) Francois H. and Claire Lapointe (eds.), Gabriel Marcel and His Critics: An International Bibliography (1928–1976), New York and London: Garland Publishing, 1977; (2) Paul Arthur Schilpp and Lewis Edwin Hahn (eds.), The Philosophy of Gabriel Marcel (Library of Living Philosophers Volume 17), La Salle, IL: Open Court, 1984; and (3) K.R.
+Hanley (ed.), Gabriel Marcel’s Perspectives on the Broken World, Milwaukee, WI: Marquette University Press, 1998.
+The websites of the Gabriel Marcel Society, and of the new journal, Marcel Studies, are also valuable resources (see the Other Internet Resources section below).

 Primary Literature: Works by Marcel